jfosseweijer/Git_Physical/README.md

 ## Special Thanks:
 We would like to thank our supervisors, Jip Greven and Kim Koomen, for their guidance and support throughout the project.
-We would also like to thank the TAs for their help and feedback.
+We would also like to thank the TA's for their help and feedback.